and welcome to our German Word of the Day. Today we’ll have a look at the meaning of one of the shortest words ever

 “Pff… sometimes like this, sometimes like that.“(lit.)

-And the last example leads us right to the next expression… where so is used to indicate two sides.
+And the last example leads us right to the next expression, in which so is used to indicate two sides.

 - “Schatz, ich habe heute Kaffee über deinen Laptop gekippt und jetzt fährt der nicht mehr hoch.”

 “Macht nichts… ich wollte mir so oder so /sowieso einen neuen kaufen.

 - “Honey, I spilled coffee over your laptop today and now it won’t boot anymore.”

 “No problem… I was going to buy one one way or the other/anyway.